THE AGGIE SCENE

 THE DEESE CLOCK TOWER is the latest addition to the campus.
 It was made possible through the generosity of Willie A. ‘77 and Carol C. Deese, and was dedicated on March 24, 2016

 DINING—Grab some grub at Williams Dining Hall or Aggie Dome!
 Williams Dining Hall is the main dining facility, buffet style.
 It also contains a Starbucks, McAlister’s Deli, Simply To Go and the Faculty/ Staff Dining Room.
 Aggie Dome expands food options.
 It includes Pizza Hut, Chick-fil-A, Mein Bowl and Aggie Wings!
 There are McAlister’s Grab-N-Go locations in Craig and McNair Halls.

-A NEW STUDENT CENTER is currently under construction.
-When completed, it will be the community center of the campus.
-The 179,049-square-foot facility will provide space for student organizations, study rooms, an atrium, dining options and much more.
+THE STUDENT CENTER is open!
+It is the community center of the campus.
+The 179,049-square-foot facility provides space for student organizations, study rooms, an atrium, dining options and much more.